My native language is complaining. I’m also fluent in Bitching, Moaning, Whining, and I speak a passable Kvetching.

 Turning down the dial on complaining is one way you can improve the quality of your life right now, even if things are far from ideal.
 As Trauma Stewardship author, Laura van Dernoot Lipsky, wrote, “Nothing has to change in the world for us to transform our own life experience.”

 What It’s Like to Go Without Complaining for a Month

 Finally, you have the power to make small, but meaningful changes that can improve the quality of your life, no matter what’s going on at work.
 Really.
 I know there are so many issues that need to be fixed, policies that need to be changed, people that need to behave differently, and resources that need to be increased!
 And yet, even if none of those external factors change, you can still transform your own life experience.
-My online course, Compassion in Balance, is designed to help people who work with animals improve quality of their lives and reduce the impact of compassion fatigue.
+My online courses are designed to help people who work with animals improve quality of their lives and reduce the impact of compassion fatigue.
 Join us!